 The Town of Salisbury is actively working towards renewable energy opportunities in their town.
 Their established Energy Committee works to bring energy issues and initiatives to the public and town officials.
-The Energy Committee's goals and objectives as described on the Salisbury official website are:
+The Energy Committee's goals and objectives are:

 - work towards the establishment of clean renewable energy opportunities; - become educated about the costs and benefits of various technologies focusing on solar and wind service providers; - recognize the variety of secondary opportunities that result from renewable energy (i.e., science, technology, green trades, and educational programs), and - educate the public about the benefits of renewable energy